-- Campaign shines a light on the expectations placed on women’s style after they have children
+- The campaign shines a light on the expectations placed on women’s style after they have children

-- Boden has launched study into perceptions on mums’ style with linguistics expert Dr Michael Farrelly
+- Boden has launched a study into perceptions on mums’ style with linguistics expert Dr Michael Farrelly

 - Launches new advert starring inspirational mums sharing experiences of style and motherhood